senalbulumulle/foil-ui/README.md

 # FOIL-Layout

-FOIL-Layout is a DIV class that displays layouts that can do anything with.
+FOIL-Layout is a DIV class that shows layouts that can be used for anything.

 **To Get Started, call this div class:**